BMC 552 Cell Biology (3 SH)

 A comprehensive overview of the anatomy of the human body, both on the microscopic and whole-organ level.
 The laboratory section of this course will utilize human cadaver dissection for the hands-on identification of the structures discussed in lecture.

-BMC 613 Biomedical Research Design & Statistics (2 SH)
+BMC 613 Biomedical Research Design and Statistics (2 SH)

 This course covers basic principles of research methodology and experimental design.
 Topics include research design, measurements, hypothesis testing, statistical significance and the analysis of data.
 A computer statistical package is used to analyze data.
 Students critically evaluate published reports of biomedical studies with specific attention to their experimental design and the application of statistics.